[January 22, 2023]

 Tickets are on sale beginning today for the Una Voce Chamber Choir's return to live performance, "Intimations of Immortality", January 22-23 at Crooker Theater at Brunswick High School.

-To purchase tickets online, visit unavocechamberchoir.brownpaptertickets.com or click the "Tickets" link at the top of the page.
 Performances will be at 7pm on Saturday, January 22 and 2pm on Sunday, January 23.

 About the Concert